Lowcountry Leisure — Southern Escape Steeped in History

 While Shofet was not elected, the leadership from leading Iranian Jewish organizations signed a resolution approving him to serve as their primary religious leader.
 The pronouncement was made at a community gathering Sept.
 29 at the Olympic Collection in West Los Angeles.

 For more than 25 years, Shofet worked alongside his father, Hacham Yedidia Shofet, the community’s longtime spiritual leader, who died last summer.

-What surprised Warner Shook was the play’s reference to Jewish bigotry: "I had known nothing about the conflict between German and Eastern European Jews," he said.
+What surprised him was the play’s reference to Jewish bigotry: "I had known nothing about the conflict between German and Eastern European Jews," he said.
 Shook was so fascinated he decided to direct the piece; to learn more, he read books on Jewish Atlanta and watched documentaries such as "Delta Jews," narrated by Uhry.